jenniferzoe123/Apple-iPhone-World/README.md

 <h1>Privacy Policy </h1>

-Thank you for downloading Apple iPhone World.It is the policy of Apple iPhone World to respect your privacy, and the privacy of all users of our applications.
+Thank you for downloading Tutorials For iPhone.It is the policy of Tutorials For iPhone to respect your privacy, and the privacy of all users of our applications.
 This Privacy Policy (the “Policy”) has been established to help you understand our commitment to protecting your privacy, and the steps we take to ensure it.